popphp/docs/getting_started/services.rst

 Service Container
 -----------------

-A service container class is available if you prefer to track and access your services through it.
+A static service container class is available if you prefer to track and access your services through it.
 The first call to create a new service locator object will automatically register it as the 'default' service locator.